signingtoday/signingtoday-sdk-python/docs/Bit4idPathgroupIdentitiesApi.md

 # Defining host is optional and default to https://sandbox.signingtoday.com/api/v1
 configuration.host = "https://sandbox.signingtoday.com/api/v1"
+# Enter a context with an instance of the API client
+with signing_today_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-api_instance = signing_today_client.Bit4idPathgroupIdentitiesApi(signing_today_client.ApiClient(configuration))
+    api_instance = signing_today_client.Bit4idPathgroupIdentitiesApi(api_client)
     organization_id = 'api-demo' # str | The **organization-id** represents an organization that is included in the SigninToday application, also know as **slug** and it is used as a path parameter to restrict the asked functionality to the specified organization  (default to 'api-demo') user_id = signing_today_client.Id() # Id | The **user-id** is the uuid code that identifies a user of an organization.
 It is used as a path parameter to restrict the requested operation to the scope of that user identity_association = signing_today_client.IdentityAssociation() # IdentityAssociation | Provider data to associate

     try:
         # Associate to an user an already existing identity
         api_response = api_instance.associate_identity(organization_id, user_id, identity_association)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling Bit4idPathgroupIdentitiesApi->associate_identity: %s\n" % e)
 ```

 ### Parameters